Our History

 Chapters throughout the United States serve every community across the nation and its territories.
 Each has its own board of directors, staff and volunteers.
 Chapters are the force bringing the Make-A-Wish mission to life.
 For most wishes, it is local staff members and volunteers who meet wish kids and their families, are told of the child’s one true wish, and devote their energy to make each wish come true.

 The Make-A-Wish mission is too inspiring for just one country.
-Today, Make-A-Wish International is the hub for wish-granting activities in nearly 50 countries, outside of the United States, on five continents and counting.
+Today, Make-A-Wish International is the hub for wish-granting activities in 50 countries, outside of the United States, on six continents.
 Affiliates in each country bring the mission to life in communities around the globe.

 Make-A-Wish International